funilrys/PyFunceble/docs/code.rst

 Problematic
 ^^^^^^^^^^^

-How can we get the list of domain or URL which link to the desired domain, IPv4 or URL ?
+How can we get the list of domain or URL which link to the desired domain, IPv4 or URL?

 Documentation
 ^^^^^^^^^^^^^